laura-projects-work/weather-forecasting/README.md

 install.packages(c("doParallel", "foreach"))
 ```

-3. Data Setup
-Ensure that the dataset (hourly_data.csv) is present in the data/directory.
+3. Ensure that the dataset (hourly_data.csv) is in the data/directory.
 Alternatively, run the get_data.ipynb notebook to retrieve and prepare the data.